Referees & 30-Second Shot Clock Operators

 We do not need game #’s, opposing teams or when your game is being rescheduled to – unless of course this falls in the 7 to 10-day period.

-The new game will show up on the floor schedule as you will have notified the Floor Allocator of your changes.
+The new game will show up on the facilities schedule as you will have notified the Facilities Allocator of your changes.

-Megan Fryer, Referee Allocator, will provide referees/shot clock operator for your home games.
+The Referee Allocator will provide referees/shot clock operator for your home games.

 You are not allowed to “request” specific referees.

-If there has been concerns raised from previous games with upcoming teams, you are encouraged to advise the Ref Allocators of your concerns.
+If there has been concerns raised from previous games with upcoming teams, you are encouraged to advise the Ref Allocator of your concerns.

-When assigning referees, the Ref Allocators consider their ability to be competent at the level being played (regardless of their age, level or experience) and the experience of the accompanying referee.
+When assigning referees, the Ref Allocator considers their ability to be competent at the level being played (regardless of their age, level or experience) and the experience of the accompanying referee.

 In addition, the officials are regulated by their age and experience: